Go Back

 Method

-3. Add chopped carrots and celery to the pot and cook for about 5 minutes, stirring occasionally, until they begin to soften and release their aroma, and the vegetables are slightly tender but still hold some crunch.
+2. Add diced carrots and celery to the pot, cooking until they start to soften and release their aroma, roughly 5 minutes.
+The vegetables should become slightly tender but still hold some crunch.

-6. Taste the soup and adjust seasoning with salt, pepper, and smoked paprika.
-Squeeze in the juice of half a lemon for brightness, then stir to combine.
+6. Taste the soup and season with salt, pepper, and a dash of smoked paprika.
+Squeeze the juice of a lemon over the soup to brighten the flavors, then stir well.

-7. Remove the pot from heat and let it rest for about 5 minutes, allowing the flavors to settle and the broth to become even more flavorful.
+7. Turn off the heat and let the soup rest for 5 minutes, allowing the flavors to settle and intensify.